ChuanMeng/ChuanMeng.github.io/_pages/about.md

   - **QPP++2025: Query Performance Prediction and its Applications in the Era of Large Language Models**
       **Chuan Meng**, Guglielmo Faggioli, Mohammad Aliannejadi, Nicola Ferro, and Josiane Mothe
       **ECIR 2025**: The 47th European Conference on Information Retrieval
-      (Will be held in the 6th to the 10th of April 2025 in Lucca, Italy)
+      (Will be held from the 6th to the 10th of April 2025 in Lucca, Italy)
 * Program committee member
   - SIGIR 2024
   - ACL 2023